A-Suhail/BLE_DA14683-U/README.md

 -   make sure no errors are present upto this point in the terminal
 -   import the bin file -> Burn
         <img src="/images/8.4.png"  height="500">
 -   Press Reset button on DA14683-U and it should run the flashed code immediately
+> Note: After directly flashing bin file using toolbox, when using program_sqpi_serial_win script though ide may experience some issues such as even after a successfull flash previous flashed app still running in Dialog DA14683-U. For this use the erase_qspi_serial_win script through ide and retry flashing.

 ### IX.
 Troubleshoot:
 -  If path errors arrises perform clean build, if error persists check the Linked resources paths as well preprocessor build paths.